SamuelJForrest/no-context-mark-normand/README.md

 - I discovered that the duration kept returning as NaN because the audio's source was not preloaded.
 I tried to output the duration as a number using the [onloadedmetadata event](https://www.w3schools.com/jsref/event_onloadedmetadata.asp), but to no avail.
 Eventually, I decided that I would have to add an `<audio>` tag in for each audio clip (despite oringally not wanting to do this, to save cluttering my HTML file).
 This allowed me to set the duration of the animation to the same duration as the audio.
 - **Note:** After getting the audio's duration to output as a number, the animation was still not moving.
 This is because I had not added an 's' to the end of the value to define its value in second.
 I did this using the following template string: `` button.style.animationDuration = `${audioClip.duration}s`; ``

+## Credits

+- I would like to thank [W3 Schools](https://www.w3schools.com/jsref/prop_audio_duration.asp), and the ["Web Dev"](https://www.youtube.com/watch?v=E-v4SSCG6i4&ab_channel=WebDev) for providing the solution to retrieving the audio clips' durations.
+- I would like to thank Mark Normand for the inspiration for this project.